 As a graduate student enrolled in a degree program, you are required to maintain continuous enrollment after initial matriculation (i.e., you must register each fall and spring semester until you either have graduated, have permanently withdrawn, or have been dismissed).
-See full policy here.
+See find full policy here.

-- Students unable to remain continuously enrolled must apply for a Leave of Absence here. - If you take a semester off, (fall or spring), you will have to complete a re-admit form (form is available on the Graduate School web site here.
+- Students unable to remain continuously enrolled must apply for a Leave of Absence through the Graduate School. - If you take a semester off, (fall or spring), you will have to complete a re-admit form (form is available on the Graduate School web site here).